patkamon/twitter-secure/README.md

 # microservice-tweet
-a super small tiny piece of ****

 run `docker-compose up --build`.
 You can use postman collection from `Microservice Tweet.postman_collection.json`

-MAIN PORT IS localhost:80
+BACKEND MAIN PORT IS localhost:80
+FRONTEND ON PORT 3000

-It's consist of 3 services User, Tweet, Retweet talk to each other by RabbitMQ
+It's consist of 2 services User, Tweet talk to each other by RabbitMQ (NOTE: retweet not being used here)
 ![alt text](https://github.com/patkamon/microservice-tweet/blob/main/diagram.png)